jsdealy/latin/miscellae/guideToLatinConversation.md

 To give an opportunity
 to retaliate.

-Come then, let the con-
+Come then, let the contest be renewed.
-test be renewed.

 To challenge anyone to
 play.